ansible/awx/docs/auth/session.md

 * `next`: The path of the redirect destination, in API browser `"/api/"` is used.
 * `csrfmiddlewaretoken`: The CSRF token, usually populated by using Django template `{% csrf_token %}`.

-Session is provided as a return `Set-Cookie` header.
+The session_id is provided as a return `Set-Cookie` header.
 Here is a typical one:
 ```
 Set-Cookie: sessionid=lwan8l5ynhrqvps280rg5upp7n3yp6ds; expires=Tue, 21-Nov-2017 16:33:13 GMT; httponly; Max-Age=1209600; Path=/
 ```